Dover Quartet

 Location: Shriver Hall

-The Grammy-nominated Dover Quartet returns to Shriver Hall, joined by formidable pianist Michelle Cann, who brings her “enormous, rich sound” and “joyous, lit-from-within energy” (La Scena Musicale) to this intimate setting.
+The Grammy-nominated Dover Quartet returns to Shriver Hall, joined by star pianist Inon Barnatan, who brings his “uncommon sensitivity” (The New Yorker) and "impeccable musicality and phrasing" (Le Figaro) to this intimate setting.
 Together they present one of the pinnacles of the chamber music repertoire: Dvořák’s colorful, folk-inflected quintet.
 Expansive sounds from American composers open the program.

 The Dover Quartet is "excellent and fast-rising." —New York Times